felix-lyx/prose/README.md

 - [Towards a Foundation Model for Partial Differential Equations: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).
 More details can be found in ``prose_pde/README.md``.

+- [PROSE-FD: A Multimodal PDE Foundation Model for Learning Multiple Operators for Forecasting Fluid Dynamics](https://arxiv.org/abs/2409.09811).
+More details can be found in ``prose_fd/README.md``.

 ## Install dependencies

 Using conda and the ```env.yml``` file: